San Diego Marijuana Crime Attorney

 Facing misdemeanor charges may not seem that bad, considering penalties for felonies can be much worse.
 However, even one misdemeanor conviction can carry jail time and remain on a person’s permanent criminal record, which could result in more severe charges later on.

-If you have been charged with violating California’s marijuana laws, you need to speak to a San Diego drug crime attorney.
-JD Law can help get your charge reduced or even thrown out, as we are experienced in many defenses to these charges.
+If you have been charged with violating California’s marijuana laws, you need to speak to a San Diego drug crime attorney. jD LAW, P.C. can help get your charge reduced or even thrown out, as we are experienced in many defenses to these charges.
 Call us today at (760) 630-2000.
 We can help you fight the charges, so you can get on with your life.
 Your initial consultation is free.

 Holidazed and Confused